KaHIP/KaHIP/README.md

              YEAR = {2017}
 }

-If you use edge partitioning algorithms please also cite the following paper (PDF):
+If you use edge partitioning algorithms please also cite the following paper:

 @inproceedings{edgepartitioning2019,
              AUTHOR = {Schlag, Sebastian and Schulz, Christian and Seemaier, Daniel and Strash, Darren},